-Mott MacDonald has been commissioned by SSE Renewables (SSER) to undertake a Peat Stability Risk Assessment (PSRA) to inform the design and layout of the proposed Cloiche Wind Farm.
+Mott MacDonald (MML) has been commissioned by SSE Generation Limited (the Applicant) to carry out a Peat Stability Risk Assessment to inform the design and layout of the proposed Bhlaraidh Wind Farm Extension (herein referred to as the 'Proposed Development').

 As part of this task, a Desk Study comprising a review of available information (Section 3) was undertaken.
-Site Reconnaissance comprising walkovers and phased peat probing surveys was carried out to collect information on peat depth, stratification and localised hydrological and geomorphological conditions.
+Site Reconnaissance comprising walkovers and phased peat probing surveys were carried out to collect information on peat depth, stratification and localised hydrological and geomorphological conditions.